BakéGyamon: Manga

 In North America, the manga was licensed by Viz Media in 2008, and published it as BakéGyamon: Backwards Game.
 The five volumes were released from March 3 to December 1, 2009.

-Chuang Yi published the manga in English in Singapore.
-In France Sakka published the manga.
+Chuang Yi licensed the manga in English in Singapore.

-Volume list
+Volumes

 Anime

-A 51-episode anime television series directed by Hiroshi Negishi and produced by Radix Ace Entertainment was broadcast in Japan on TV Tokyo from April 3, 2006 to March 26, 2007.
+A 51-episode anime television series directed by Hiroshi Negishi and produced by Radix Ace Entertainment was broadcast on TV Tokyo from April 3, 2006, to March 26, 2007.

 Video game

-A Nintendo DS 3D fighting game was published by Takara Tomy on March 1, 2007 in Japan.
+A Nintendo DS 3D fighting game was published by Takara Tomy on March 1, 2007.